-Description: Dissemination of information about known vulnerabilities to constituents so that they can act upon that information to prevent, detect, and remediate/mitigate known vulnerabilities.
+Purpose: Disseminate information about known vulnerabilities to constituents so that they can act upon that information to prevent, detect, and remediate/mitigate known vulnerabilities.

-Purpose: Inform the constituents of any known vulnerabilities (potential entry points for attackers), so that their systems can be kept up to date and monitored for exploits.
-Disclosure methods may include publication of information through multiple communication channels (website, email, social media, etc.), a vulnerability database, or other media.
+Description: Inform the constituents of any known vulnerabilities (potential entry points for attackers), so that their systems can be kept up to date and monitored for exploits.
+Disclosure methods may include publication of information through multiple communication channels (e.g., website, email, social media), a vulnerability database, or other media.
 This service often, but not always, occurs following Vulnerability Coordination.

-Outcome: Constituents that are informed and can avoid the potential exploitation of known vulnerabilities prior to exploitation, and detect and mitigate vulnerabilities that already exist.
+Outcome: Informed constituents can avoid the potential exploitation of known vulnerabilities prior to exploitation and can detect and mitigate vulnerabilities that already exist.

-List of functions that are considered to be part of the implementation of this service:
+The following functions are considered to be part of the implementation of this service:

-- Maintain vulnerability disclosure policy and infrastructure - Vulnerability announcement/communication/dissemination - Post-vulnerability disclosure feedback
+- Vulnerability disclosure policy and infrastructure maintenance - Vulnerability announcements/communication/dissemination - Post-vulnerability disclosure feedback

-7.5.1 Function: Maintain vulnerability disclosure policy and infrastructure
+7.5.1 Function: Vulnerability disclosure policy and infrastructure maintenance

-Description: A policy that provides a framework and sets expectations for how a CSIRT handles and discloses vulnerabilities, and the mechanism(s) used to disclose the vulnerability.
+Purpose: Develop and maintain a policy that provides a framework and sets expectations for how a CSIRT handles and discloses vulnerabilities and the mechanism(s) used to disclose the vulnerability.

-Purpose: CSIRTs that handle vulnerability reports should define their vulnerability disclosure policy, and make that policy available to its constituents, stakeholders, and CVD participants, preferably by publishing it on the CSIRT's website.
+Description: CSIRTs that handle vulnerability reports should define their vulnerability disclosure policy and make that policy available to its constituents, stakeholders, and CVD participants, preferably by publishing it on the CSIRT's website.
 The vulnerability disclosure policy will provide transparency to stakeholders and help to promote appropriate disclosure policies.
 Policies can range from no disclosure, where no vulnerability information is disclosed, to limited disclosure, where only some information is made available, to full disclosure, where all information is disclosed, which may include proof-of-concept exploits.
 The disclosure policy should include factors such as the scope of the policy, references to any reporting mechanisms and guidelines, and expected timeframes and mechanisms for the disclosure of the vulnerability.

-Outcome: Increased trust, collaboration, and control of the disclosure; improved relationships and coordination with CVD participants.
+Outcome: Trust, collaboration, and control of the disclosure is increased and relationships and coordination with CVD participants is improved.